zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 1. Check the algorithm to generate the Dynamic Key.
 2. Check the App ID and App Certificate; note that they are case-sensitive.
-3. Check whether `expireTime` has expired.
+3. Check whether `expireTime` expired.

-### Why did the iOS app crash after the user joined a channel and switched to Background Mode?
+### Why does the iOS app crash after the user joins a channel and switches to Background Mode?

 This issue is caused if you did not select the Audio, AirPlay, and Picture-in-Picture options in Background Mode when integrating the Agora SDK in Xcode.